AcademySoftwareFoundation/tac/process/voting.md

 ## Voting Process

-Voting can occur either within a regular TAC meeting or electronically using the [LFX PCC Voting Tool](https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/collaborations/voting).
+Voting can occur either within a regular TAC meeting or electronically using the [LFX PCC Voting Tool].

 ### In meeting voting